Your Capital One credit card can be a handy travel companion as it's accepted in millions of places both at home and abroad.

 Like in the UK, there's a charge when you use your Capital One card to withdraw cash from an ATM abroad.

 As well as the Non-Sterling Transaction Fee, foreign cash withdrawals will also incur a Cash Fee of 3% (minimum charge of £3 applies).
 This will show on your statement as 'Cash Fee' and in your Credit Card Agreement as the 'Cash Withdrawal Handling Fee'.
-You should be aware that this fee also applies to other types of transactions such as gambling and you'll need to take into account any other restrictions when withdrawing cash - such as daily cash withdrawal limits.
-There is no interest free period for cash withdrawals, and interest is charged from the date of the transaction.
+You'll need to take into account any other restrictions when withdrawing cash - such as daily cash withdrawal limits.
+You should be aware that this fee also applies to cash-like transactions such as buying foreign currency.
+There is no interest free period for cash withdrawals and cash-like transactions, and interest is charged from the date of the transaction.
 Please see your terms and conditions for more information.